SheatNoisette/vbfcc/README.md

 ![build](https://github.com/SheatNoisette/vbfcc/actions/workflows/build.yml/badge.svg)

-This is a simple Brainfuck compiler and interpreted written in V from scratch.
+This is a simple Brainfuck compiler and interpreter written in V from scratch.

 **It is not optimized and it is not meant to be.
 It's just a simple compiler made out of curiosity on my free time.**